 Crescent moon tattoos are known for their vast array of personal meanings, and white ink will only make it feel more unique to you.
 Getting a white ink moon design also gives it the feeling that the moon is shining and giving off its own light.

-Geometric White Ink Tattoo
+White Ink Accents

 White Ink Floral Tattoo

-A simple floral sprig is an innately gorgeous and minimal tattoo design, and getting it done in white ink only makes it feel more delicate!
+A simple floral sprig is an innately gorgeous and minimal tattoo design, and getting it done in white ink only makes it feel more delicate.
 Add a touch of femininity with the ink color, as well as allowing for more detailing, like the lines on the leaves.